sftcd/openssl/esnistuff/README.md

 Most recent first...

+- 20210212: Added basic GREASE'ing to client and server.

 - 20210211: Handshake with ECH is working, still need to do GREASE and also proper calculation of server-random magic lower bits, but otherwise ok.
 Integrating with apps (only s_client/s_server done